 What is Chamath Palihapitiya's Net Worth?

-Chamath Palihapitiya is a Sri Lankan Canadian venture capitalist and entrepreneur who has a net worth of $1 billion.
-Chamath Palihapitiya is best known as the founder and CEO of the Silicon Valley venture capital firm Social Capital.
-Previously he was the youngest Vice President in AOL's.
-At AOL he oversaw Instant Messenger.
+Chamath Palihapitiya is a Sri Lankan-Canadian venture capitalist and entrepreneur who has a net worth of $1 billion.
+Chamath Palihapitiya was at one point the youngest Vice President in AOL's history.
+At AOL, he oversaw Instant Messenger.
 He joined Facebook in 2005, at a time when the social network was only a year old.
 He was a senior executive at Facebook from 2007 to 2011.
-In 2011 Chamath left Facebook to launch his own fund, The Social+Capital Partnership, which was eventually renamed Social Capital.
-Today Social Capital manages well over $1 billion in assets.
-In 2015 Social Capital was the leading investor in Slack Technologies funding round.
+In 2011, Chamath left Facebook to launch his own fund, The Social+Capital Partnership, which was eventually renamed Social Capital.
+Today, Social Capital manages well over $1 billion in assets.
+In 2015, Social Capital was the leading investor in Slack Technologies' funding round.
 Other investments include Palantir, Paydom (which was purchased by The Walt Disney Company), Bumptop (which was bought by Google) and Pure Storage soared in value.

 Early Life and Education